-According to the UN’s Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the funding of things like food, fossil fuels, forestry, mining, infrastructure, tourism, transport and logistics are driving biodiversity loss.
-The report concludes that three quarters of the earth’s land surface and two thirds of the ocean surface have been altered by human activity.
+According to the UN’s Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the funding of things like food, fossil fuels, forestry, mining, infrastructure, tourism, transport, and logistics are driving biodiversity loss.
+The report concludes that three-quarters of the earth’s land surface and two-thirds of the ocean surface has been altered by human activity.

 “A global sustainable economy sits at the centre of humanity’s much-needed transformation to meet the climate and ecological crises.
 And at the centre of that sit the banks and the finance institutions whose investments power development around the globe.”
 Prof Kai Chan said.

 The value of biodiversity may be even greater than previously thought.
 A recent study showed that the biodiversity costs of climate change are five times larger than prevailing predictions.
 In the light of such research, there is growing pressure on banks to become part of the solution.

 Professor Chan envisions a future in which capital support for projects is contingent on the ability to demonstrate environmental betterment.
 “Imagine a world in which projects can only raise capital when they have demonstrated that they will contribute meaningfully and positively to restoring the planet’s bounty and a safe climate for all,” Chan said.